RoboticsIOEPC/roboticsioepc.github.io/content/english/blog/achievements/yantra5.md

 draft: false
 ---

-Robotics Association Nepal (RAN) organizes the annual event named YANTRA.
-In year 2073 B.S. our club has participated in YANTRA 5.0 and shows the great performance in the main event.
+Robotics Association Nepal (RAN) organizes an annual event named 'YANTRA'.
+In year 2073 B.S., our club participated in YANTRA 5.0 and showed the great performance in the main event.